 If notification of the termination of the Player Relation is given by the Direct Consumer within the above-mentioned deadline, Energinet must record the termination of the Player Relation not later than at 13:30 on the Gas Day before the Gas Day on which the termination of the Player Relation is to take effect.
 Energinet must inform the Direct Consumer and the previous Shipper of such registration.

-If a Player Relation between a Shipper and the Direct Consumer is terminated without the establishment of a new Player Relation with the same Direct Site, the Direct Site will be disconnected from the Transmission System, and the Direct Site will be removed from the Reg- ister of Players.
+If a Player Relation between a Shipper and the Direct Consumer is terminated without the establishment of a new Player Relation with the same Direct Site, the Direct Site will be disconnected from the Transmission System.
 Energinet must contact the relevant Direct Consumer.

 The Biomethane Seller